phakulagoodman-web/Bright_Television_Case_Study/README.md

 The aim of the project is to provide analysis with key insights on why there is a declain in viewership across the country

 Objectives

+The following steps were taken to execute the project brainstorming using MIro, Project planning using Canva, Data processing using Databricks and the final stage which is Project presentation-- used google looker studio.